typora/support.typora.io/_posts/2016-06-25-Add Custom CSS.md

 You can open Chrome/Safari DevTools to debug element styles.

-- On macOS, you could check `Help` -> `Enable Debug` menu item, then right click anywhere in Typora's hybird edit view, then click "Inspect Elements" from context menu.
+- On macOS, you could check `Help` -> `Enable Debug` menu item, then right click anywhere in Typora's hybrid edit view, then click "Inspect Elements" from context menu.
 - On Windows/Linux, you could open DevTools from `View` -> `Toggle DevTools` menu item.